tunnckoCore/modern-javascript-snippets/README.md

 ## Related
 - [always-done](https://www.npmjs.com/package/always-done): Handle completion and errors with elegance!
 Support for streams, callbacks, promises, child processes, async/await and sync functions.
 A drop-in replacement… [more](https://github.com/hybridables/always-done#readme) | [homepage](https://github.com/hybridables/always-done#readme "Handle completion and errors with elegance!
 Support for streams, callbacks, promises, child processes, async/await and sync functions.
 A drop-in replacement for [async-done][] - pass 100% of its tests plus more")
+- [dush-router](https://www.npmjs.com/package/dush-router): A simple regex-based router for `dush`, `base`, `minibase` and anything based on them.
+Works on Browser and Node.js | [homepage](https://github.com/tunnckocore/dush-router#readme "A simple regex-based router for `dush`, `base`, `minibase` and anything based on them.
+Works on Browser and Node.js")
+- [dush](https://www.npmjs.com/package/dush): Microscopic & functional event emitter in ~350 bytes, extensible through plugins | [homepage](https://github.com/tunnckocore/dush#readme "Microscopic & functional event emitter in ~350 bytes, extensible through plugins")
 - [minibase](https://www.npmjs.com/package/minibase): Minimalist alternative for Base.
 Build complex APIs with small units called plugins.
 Works well with most of the already existing… [more](https://github.com/node-minibase/minibase#readme) | [homepage](https://github.com/node-minibase/minibase#readme "Minimalist alternative for Base.
 Build complex APIs with small units called plugins.
 Works well with most of the already existing [base][] plugins.")
 - [try-catch-core](https://www.npmjs.com/package/try-catch-core): Low-level package to handle completion and errors of sync or asynchronous functions, using [once][] and [dezalgo][] libs.
 Useful for and… [more](https://github.com/hybridables/try-catch-core#readme) | [homepage](https://github.com/hybridables/try-catch-core#readme "Low-level package to handle completion and errors of sync or asynchronous functions, using [once][] and [dezalgo][] libs.
 Useful for and used in higher-level libs such as [always-done][] to handle completion of anything.")

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/modern-javascript-snippets/issues/new).
 Please read the [contributing guidelines](CONTRIBUTING.md) for advice on opening issues, pull requests, and coding standards.
 If you need some help and can spent some cash, feel free to [contact me at CodeMentor.io](https://www.codementor.io/tunnckocore?utm_source=github&utm_medium=button&utm_term=tunnckocore&utm_campaign=github) too.

 **In short:** If you want to contribute to that project, please follow these things